-It is a Policy Objective to accord with the Housing Strategy and Interim Housing Needs Demand Assessment 2022-2028 and to review the Interim HNDA following on from the delivery of a Regional HNDA in conjunction with the other Dublin Local Authorities subsequent to the adoption of Ministerial Guidelines that relate to same.
-(Consistent with NPO 37 of the NPF)
+It is a Policy Objective to accord with the Housing Strategy and Housing Needs Demand Assessment 2022-2028 and to carry out a regional HNDA post adoption of the Plan and to consider varying the Plan if required.
+(Consistent with NPO 37 of the NPF).